LucaDevelop/telegram-entities-decoder/README.md

 PHP >= 7.0

 ## Features
+- Decode entities from text messages and attachments caption.
 - Supports all Telegram parse modes (Markdown, HTML and MarkdownV2).
 HTML has more entropy but it's easily the best and it's recommended.
 - Supports emoji in the text field
 - Easy to use